mongodb/mongo-odbc-driver/README.md

 ## Unsupported Functions

 The driver is a Unicode only driver and does not support ANSI functions.
-Also, the following ODBC functions are currently not supported by the driver.
+Additionally, the following ODBC functions are currently not supported by the driver.

 | Function             |
 |----------------------|